 Despite a relatively disappointing season domestically, Villa managed the first European run in the club’s history.
 Again competing in the UEFA Cup, the claret and blue side overcame Fenerbahçe, Górnik Zabrze and Athletic Bilbao, before a Johan Cruyff-inspired Barcelona bested Villa.

-The 1979-80 season saw instrumental midfielder John Gregory leave the club and was replaced by Des Bremner, who signed from Hibernian for £275,000.
-Villa also lost the iconic Andy Gray in the same year as the striker moved to Wolves for a British record £1.5 million.
+The 1979/80 season saw instrumental midfielder John Gregory leave the club and was replaced by Des Bremner, who signed from Hibernian for £275,000.
+Villa also lost the iconic Andy Gray in the same year as the striker moved to Wolves for a British record £1.5m.

 Saunders also allowed first choice right-back John Gidman to leave for Everton due to a disagreement regarding a new contract.
 Rather than searching elsewhere for a replacement, Saunders once again turned to his youth side and promoted Gary Williams to the first team.
 The defender had previously been out on loan with Walsall.